aloksinha2001/picuntu-3.0.8-alok/README.md

 - Ofcourse CIFS continues
 - Integrated BCM40181, rtl8188eu support - so that you no longer need to separately look for modules for basic wifi
 - Three graphic driver kernels - 1080p, 720, VGA are released.
-- No it does not yet have support for MX1 wifi, RK802III/s - wifi - I am still hunting for the source.
+- No it does not yet have support for MX1 wifi, RK802III/s - wifi - I am still hunting for the source. - A Kirby from Rikomagic was successful in getting us the source code for MT. (wifi + BT) trying to get that integrated now.

 =======